Gaming in Nebraska

 WarHorse has plans for this casino in South Sioux City but hasn’t announced a timeline.

-Columbus Exposition and Racing announced on July 2, 2021, that Caesars Entertainment will be the future casino operator of the facility.
+Columbus Exposition and Racing announced on July 2, 2021, that Caesars Entertainment would be the future casino operator of the facility.

 Hastings Exposition & Racing plans to revamp Hastings FairPlay Park at the Adams County Fairgrounds.
 WarHorse is on tap; however, a timeline hasn’t been announced.